jsocolar/flocker/README.md

 cross-validation.

-Compared to existing R packages for fitting occupancy models, `flocker` is substantially more flexible in the variety of single-season models that can be fit, and contains advanced functionality for model comparison and checking.
+Compared to existing R packages for fitting occupancy models, `flocker` is substantially more flexible in the variety of models that can be fit, and contains advanced functionality for model comparison and checking.